Kodak: Rivalry with Fujifilm

-Japanese competitor Fujifilm entered the U.S. market with lower-priced film and supplies in the 1980s.
+Japanese competitor Fujifilm was founded in the 1930s with the specific goal provided by the state to produce photographic film in Japan instead of buying it from global leader Kodak or the number two Agfa.
+Fujifilm entered the U.S. market in 1958 and remained a small player until a breakthrough in the 1980s with lower-priced film and supplies.
 Fuji defeated Kodak in a bid to become the official film of the 1984 Los Angeles Olympics, which gave it a permanent foothold in the market.
 Fuji opened a film plant in the U.S., and its aggressive marketing and price cutting began taking market share from Kodak, rising from a 10% share in the early 1990s to 17% in 1997.
 Fuji also made headway into the professional market with specialty transparency films such as Velvia and Provia, which competed with Kodak's signature professional product, Kodachrome.

 Encouraged by shareholders, the company began cutting benefits and making large layoffs to save money.
 Despite the competition, Kodak's revenues and profits continued to increase during the 1990s, due to the strategy changes and an overall expansion of the global market.
 Under CEO George M. C. Fisher, Kodak's annual revenue peaked at $16 billion in 1996 and profits peaked at $2.5 billion in 1999.

 In May 1995, Kodak filed a petition with the US Commerce Department under section 301 of the Commerce Act, arguing that its poor performance in the Japanese market was a direct result of unfair practices adopted by Fuji.
 The complaint was lodged by the United States with the World Trade Organization.
 On January 30, 1998, the WTO announced a "sweeping rejection of Kodak's complaints" about the film market in Japan.

 A price war between the two companies began in 1997, eating into Kodak's profits.
 Kodak's financial results for 1997 showed that the company's revenues dropped from $15.97 billion in 1996 to $14.36 billion in 1997, a fall of more than 10%; its net earnings went from $1.29 billion to just $5 million for the same period.
 Kodak's market share declined from 80.1% to 74.7% in the United States, a one-year drop of five percentage points.

 Fuji and Kodak recognized the upcoming threat of digital photography, and although both sought to diversify as a mitigation strategy, Fuji was more successful at diversification.
 Fuji stopped production of motion picture film in 2013, leaving Kodak as the last major producer.